Vek17/TabletopTweaks-Base/README.md

         * Removed poison resistance from the archetype
     * Incense Synthesizer
         * Incense Fog now scales correctly if you take expanded area.
+        * Thick Fog is no longer illusion based concealment.
+        * Sacred Incense no longer bypass all immunities.

 * Arcanist
     * Prepared Spell UI